Fully approved and registered with the CHA and

 See the 5 best reasons to visit me on the next page!!

-I have been open for over ten years providing water therapy and physiotherapy rehabilitation treatments for many different dogs and other animals in my custom built hydrotherapy pool, hydro- treadmill, physiotherapy and massage clinic.
+I have been open for over fifteen years providing water therapy and physiotherapy rehabilitation treatments for many different dogs and other animals in my custom built hydrotherapy pool, hydro- treadmill, physiotherapy and massage clinic.

 I run courses and workshops throughout the year open to owners and their dogs